How Do You Prepare HVAC Equipment for a Storm

 The welfare of you and your family is priority, but if time will let you, power off your HVAC system and cover the outdoor equipment with a tarp.
 You must remove the tarp and any debris before you turn your unit back on at the end of a storm.

 When the storm has passed, make sure the system is safe before starting it back up.
 First, confirm there are no indications of damage and clean any debris from around the system.
-Call Chief / Bauer Service Experts Heating & Air Conditioning for a system inspection if there is any damage or flooding to the equipment.
+Call Chief/Bauer Service Experts for a system inspection if there is any damage or flooding to the equipment.
 Once you’ve had the equipment inspected by a professional, turn the HVAC system back on as soon as possible to help dry the home and prevent mold from getting into the unit or ductwork.

-If your air conditioner has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Chief / Bauer Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your HVAC equipment in working order all year long.
+If your air conditioner has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Chief/Bauer Service Experts and learn about our membership plans to help keep your HVAC equipment in working order all year long.